RoboBPP: Benchmarking Robotic Online Bin Packing with Physics-based Simulation: RoboBPP Benchmark

 Specifically, we record the target position of each box during placement and, after completion, obtain the actual box positions from PyBullet to compute Local Stability.
 If the calculated Local Stability exceeds a predefined scene threshold, the scene is regarded as collapsed.

-\textbf{Static Stability.} Quantifies the overall resistance of the stacked structure to small perturbations, adapted from \cite{icra2023}.
-It measures whether the arrangement remains stable under small oscillatory base motions.
-Higher values correspond to stronger global stability.

-After each placement, we record linear and angular velocities over 200 PyBullet simulation steps.
+\textbf{Static Stability.} Quantifies the overall resistance of the stacked structure to small perturbations, adapted from \cite{icra2023}. \wzf{It measures whether the arrangement remains stable under small oscillatory base motions, which correspond to the residual motions of objects after placement in the PyBullet simulation caused by slight imbalance and captured through several additional simulation steps. }After each placement, we record linear and angular velocities over 200 PyBullet simulation steps.
 For each object $i$:

 and the mean velocity across all $n$ objects is:

 The linear and angular stability rewards are computed as:

 and the final stability reward: